top of page

-I conduct research and field experiments to transform valuable knowledge into real-world solutions for communities around the globe.
+I conduct research and field experiments to transform Design Science into practical solutions for communities around the world.

 Misato Uehara, PhD